backstage/backstage/docs/tutorials/react-router-stable-migration.md

 ### Step 2 - Move `react-router` to `peerDependencies`

 It's important that only one version of `react-router` is installed in the project at a time.
 Similar to how the `react` version is handled, all plugins and packages now declare a peer dependency on the React Router dependencies, rather than a direct dependency.
-The only exception to this is the app package, which has the direct dependencies that end up deciding what version of React Router that you are using in your project.
+The only exception to this is the app package (in `packages/app/package.json`), which has the direct dependencies that end up deciding what version of React Router that you are using in your project.

-Your internal packages might specify a dependency on `react-router` or `react-router-dom` in their `package.json` and important that those are converted to `peerDependencies` so we can control the version of `react-router` in the app `package.json`.
+Your internal packages might specify a dependency on `react-router` or `react-router-dom` in their `package.json`, and it's important that those are converted to `peerDependencies` so that we can control the version of `react-router` in the app `package.json`.

 You can automate this step by running the following command: